Women in Science Scholarship Program

 Clare Boothe Luce Scholarship Program

-She served as associate director of Vogue, associate and managing editor of Vanity Fair and as a newspaper columnist.
-She was a Member of Congress from Connecticut and, later, U.S. Ambassador to Italy.
+She served as Associate Director of Vogue, Associate and Managing Editor of Vanity Fair, and as a newspaper columnist.
+She was a US Congresswoman from Connecticut and, later, US Ambassador to Italy.
 Twice she was elected to the President's Foreign Intelligence Advisory Board.
 In addition, she authored six plays, most of which were produced on Broadway.

-By the time of her death, in 1987, Clare Boothe Luce had become a national symbol of women's accomplishments and potential.
-Not content with her achievements, Mrs. Luce was always eager to consider new topics, to test new hypotheses and to encourage other women to achieve their own potential.
+By the time of her death in 1987, Ms. Luce had become a national symbol of women's accomplishments and potential.
+Not content with her achievements, she was always eager to consider new topics, to test new hypotheses, and to encourage other women to achieve their own potential.

 Characteristically, she declined to restrict her vision to the fields in which she had established her reputation.
 Under the terms of her will, she chose instead to establish the legacy which is now known as the Clare Boothe Luce Fund.
-The Fund will benefit current and future generations of women who possess talent and ambition in areas in which they continue to be grossly underrepresented.
+The fund benefits current and future generations of women who possess talent and ambition in areas in which they continue to be grossly underrepresented.

-St. John's University, awarded Mrs. Luce an honorary Doctor of Fine Arts degree in 1964.
-Mrs. Luce's will designated St. John's among the beneficiaries of the Clare Boothe Luce Fund.
+St. John’s University awarded Ms. Luce an honorary Doctor of Fine Arts degree in 1964.
+Ms. Luce designated St. John’s among the beneficiaries of the Clare Boothe Luce Fund.

-The fellowship program supports women who pursue the Ph.D. degree with a major in biology at St. John's.
-The objective of this program is to encourage women to enter, study, graduate and prepare for careers in teaching and research in the sciences and the technological fields, in which they are historically underrepresented.
+The CBL Graduate Fellowship program supports women who pursue a Ph.D. with a major in biology, or a M.S. degree with a major in chemistry, biology, or toxicology, at St. John’s.
+The objective of this program is to encourage women to prepare for careers in teaching and research in the sciences and technological fields.